 The tutorials in the first year are designed to complement and intensify introductory level coursework, providing a more in-depth studio experience.
 Second year tutorials may focus on studio areas, honing a medium of concentration while exposing students to a diversity of contemporary art practice, or relevant areas of scholarly research.

 In the third year, students begin research on a studio topic that will culminate in the fourth year as the thesis exhibition and paper.
-In the spring semester of the third year, students submit a written proposal for the written thesis/BA exhibition in an interdisciplinary arts context.
+In the spring semester of the third year, students submit a written proposal for the written thesis/exhibition in an interdisciplinary arts context.
 In the fourth year, students pursue their specialization in depth, developing a body of work for exhibition and producing a written thesis based on original research that relates to their artistic interests.

 Coursework is developed in conjunction with and the approval of the Director of Studies.
 Programs of study typically include introductory and advanced studio, introductory and advanced art history, internships, professional practice, and collateral studies with the School of Art + Design, College of Fine Arts, and the university.